 Minecraft 1.20 is aiming to make Minecraft feel “Minecraft-ier”, with the developers focusing on expanding player creativity, self-expression, and intrinsic motivation.
-Essentially, that means Minecraft 1.20 should inspire Minecraft players to be more creative, while making them feel more at home in the game.
+Essentially, that means Minecraft 1.20 should inspire Minecraft players to be more creative and explore in new ways, while also making them feel more at home in the game.

 Minecraft 1.20 new mobs: Camels and the Sniffer

-Mojang has confirmed that Minecraft 1.20 will have at least two new mobs: Camels and the Sniffer.
+Mojang has confirmed that Minecraft 1.20 will have at least two new mobs: Sniffers and Camels.
 You can learn more about both of these new mobs coming in Minecraft 1.20 below.